patternfly/patternfly-react-demo-app/README.md

 # patternfly-react-demo-app
-The PatternFly React demo app serves as a demo for building your production app with [Patternfly](https://github.com/patternfly/patternfly), [PatternFly React](https://github.com/patternfly/patternfly-react), [Patternfly WebComponents](https://github.com/patternfly-webcomponents/patternfly-webcomponents/), [Redux](https://github.com/reactjs/redux), [Redux Saga](https://github.com/redux-saga/redux-saga), and [React Router](https://github.com/ReactTraining/react-router).
+The PatternFly React demo app serves as a demo for building your production app with [Patternfly](https://github.com/patternfly/patternfly), [PatternFly React](https://github.com/patternfly/patternfly-react), [Redux](https://github.com/reactjs/redux), [Redux Saga](https://github.com/redux-saga/redux-saga), and [React Router](https://github.com/ReactTraining/react-router).

 Running Demo:
 https://patternfly-react-demo-app.firebaseapp.com/

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Typescript](https://github.com/wmonk/create-react-app-typescript).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Looking for [Flow.js](https://flow.org/)/ES6?
-See our [flowjs branch](https://github.com/patternfly/patternfly-react-demo-app/tree/flowjs).

 By default, the production build gives an offline-first [Progressive Web App](https://goo.gl/KwvDNy).
 [Code Splitting](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#code-splitting) is also used via [dynamic import()](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand) to split your code into small chunks which you can load on demand.
+This follows the [Serverless Stack](https://github.com/AnomalyInnovations/serverless-stack-demo-client/tree/code-splitting-in-create-react-app) guide on code splitting if you'd like to read more.

 The most recent version of the create-react-app guide can be found [here](https://github.com/facebookincubator/create-react-app#user-guide) for further customizations to this boilerplate.